- August 4, 2016

 A gas-powered anything turns out to be pretty messy.
 Many people have accidentally spilled fuel in the garage while trying to fill the gas tank of a mower.
 Each of those tablespoons adds up to over 17 million gallons of spilled fuel each year.

 If you have a small lawn, or are working towards minimizing the size of your lawn, consider using a push mower to decrease emissions and save gas.
 A bonus to making this switch is that a push mower workout (gas or electric) burns approximately 300 calories per hour.
 Not all push mowers, however, are created equal.

 An electric powered push mower gets slightly better ratings than gas.
 They eliminate the gas-smell, decrease noise, and reduce carbon dioxide emissions by approximately 80 pounds a year.
+If you want a state-of-the-art robotic electric mower, check out this version by Husqvarna.
 The kicker is, unless, you are using an alternative energy source, electric mowers do contribute to greenhouse gas emissions as fossil fuel combustion (coal, natural gas, etc.) is most often the source of the electricity.
 To escape the noise, smell, AND emissions, using a human-powered reel mower is the best option.